All Products

 Advanced operations

-• Add dependencies: Each built-in runtime includes common event-processing libraries, but your use case may require additional ones.
-Package your code and extra dependencies into a ZIP file and deploy it to Function Compute.
-For steps, see Deploy a code package.
-To reduce package size and mitigate cold starts, manage shared dependencies as layers.
-For details, see Create a custom layer.
+• Add dependencies: The built-in runtime includes common dependency libraries for event processing.
+However, these libraries might not meet all your business requirements.
+The simplest solution is to package your code and extra dependencies into a ZIP file.
+Then, upload and deploy the code package to Function Compute.
+For more information, see Deploy a code package.
+To reduce the code package size and speed up cold starts, manage dependencies using layers.
+For more information, see Create a custom layer.

-• Configure logging: Set up the logging feature to simplify debugging, troubleshooting, and security auditing.
-For steps, see Configure the logging feature.
+• Configure logs: Configure logs for your function to help with debugging, troubleshooting, and security audits.
+For detailed steps, see Configure the logging feature.